sophiechannon/gilded-rose/README.md

 - check that all items' sell_in degrades at the correct rate - DONE
 - check that all items' quality degrades at the correct rate - DONE
 - check that quality cannot exceed 50 on any items - DONE
-- prevent items from having negative sell_in when initialised - I would put this in the item class ideally, but it's forbidden
+- prevent items from having negative sell_in when initialised - I would put this in the item class ideally, but it's forbidden - DONE
 - prevent items from having > 50 quality when initialised - I would put this in the item class ideally, but it's forbidden - DONE
-- capital letters etc
+- capital letters etc -